-Effect if Actual Results Differ from Assumptions
+Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant & Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by approximately £0.9m if the average useful life of the council's buildings fell by one year.
+It is estimated that the annual depreciation charge for buildings would increase by approximately £0.9m if the average useful life of the